jsonstat/conv/docs/API.md

 String.
 Specifies a filter.
 When no filter is specified, the original JSON-stat will be returned unless it was not JSON-stat 2.0: in such case, it will be updated to version 2.0.

 ```
-jsonstat2jsonstat jsonstat10.json jsonstat20.json
+jsonstatslice jsonstat10.json jsonstat20.json
 ```

 A filter is a comma-separated list of selection criteria.
 Each criterion must follow the pattern *{dimension id}={category id}*.
 Because dimension ids and category ids are strings that can contain whitespaces, they should be double-quoted.
+For example,

 ```
 "area"="DE","year"="2014"